ConnorGehman/Assignment-3-API-Part-1/Group3_v1.md

 ##### Get Covid deaths and hospitalizations
 This endpoint will retrieve all deaths and hospitalizations caused by Covid from the requested health region.
+If no region is selected, all regions in Manitoba will be returned.
 - Parameters:
   - **region** (string): health regions
 - Sample Request: